PART I

 “Ideas are easy.
 Implementation is hard… I respect traction more than ideas.” — Guy Kawasaki

-- The Art of Execution consists of 7 Disciplines implemented through seven leadership Operating System habits.
-The 7 Disciplines are:
+- The Art of Execution includes seven disciplines, implemented through leadership habits:

-- D1 – Focus on the WILDLY important (see Chapter 16).
+- D1: Focus on the wildly important goals.

-- D2 – Align the team with clear structure, accountabilities, and goalss (see Chapter 17).
+- D2: Align the team with clear structures, roles, and goals.

 Tools